 Once you’ve chosen your WordPress theme and possibly added some plugins, all that’s left to do, is to begin writing your first blog post.
 To get started, look for the Posts → Add New option in your dashboard.
 This will bring you to the WordPress editor:

 Here, you can set a title for your post, write about whatever you want, and insert images and other media.
 When you’re done, you can save your work as a draft or publish it right away – it’s all up to you!

 Is a personal WordPress blog a big commitment?
 How often should you post?

 There’s no hard and fast rule here.
 After all, that’s why it’s called a “personal blog”.

-You don’t have to face rules and deadlines, but you should still try to post at least once a week if possible (you’ll find plenty of counter-examples, though).
+You don’t have to follow any rules or adhere to tight deadlines, but you should still try to post at least once a week if possible (you’ll find plenty of counter-opinions to this, though).

 Of course, it depends on what you use the blog for.
-If you just use it to put your thoughts on paper (screen), then you should write every time a great topic comes up to your mind.
+If you just use it to put your thoughts on paper (screen), then you should write every time a great topic comes to mind.
 If you use it for talking about hobbies and want to grow a community around it, then you should try to post frequently and on a somewhat reliable schedule – weekly at a minimum.